 We deserve a democracy where each of us is represented and has a voice — and a government that works for every American, not just the wealthy few.
 Limiting the amount and source of campaign contributions is one of the most common tactics for regulating money in politics.
-Common Cause New York advocates to limit the influence of dark money campaign contributions and end government spending that takes place in the shadows by closing the LLC loophole, requiring campaign contributors to disclose their employers, requiring disclosures of all lump-sum appropriation funds, and enacting much stronger restrictions on personal use of campaign funds.

-A 2016 Common Cause/NY analysis found that from 2005 through 2014, Glenwood Management contributed over $12.8 million to New York State candidates and committees.
+A Demonstrated Need for Reform A 2016 Common Cause/NY analysis found that from 2005 through 2014, Glenwood Management contributed over $12.8 million to New York State candidates and committees.
 But, direct contributions made by the company itself, or through individuals such as CEO Leonard Litwin, made up only 10% of the spending overall.
 The contributions made by at least fifty (50) coordinated LLCs steadily increased from $1.1 million in 2008 to over $2.5 million in 2014.
 In 2014, direct contributions made by Glenwood Management and affiliated individuals accounted for less than 2% of Glenwood’s $2.6 million total giving.